Indoor Farming: What’s Next for Greenhouses, Vertical Farms and Container Farms?

 Increasing Sources of Capital are AvailableIn December 2019, Little Leaf Farms secured $38 million from Bank of America and doubled the size of its Massachusetts base, expanding into New York, New Jersey, Pennsylvania, and North Carolina.
 This is one of the first examples of automated greenhouses receiving funding from a commercial bank in the US.
 To add to this, private equity firms are raising funds targeting greenhouse infrastructure in the US.
 Equilibrium Capital’s investment in AppHarvest and partnership with Dalsem sees the formation of a private equity backed platform for automated greenhouse farming.
 Equilibrium’s $336 million Controlled Environment Foods Fund, closed in April 2019, will also support the expansion of Revol Foods and Houweling Group.
 For these companies, Equilibrium Capital is essentially a landlord which further acknowledges the proven profitability of this growing method.

 Coming up…Chris is taking a look at innovation in the livestock value chain.
 Please get in touch if you would like to contribute to, and potentially feature in, upcoming insights.

 Meet The Companies Transforming Agriculture & Food

-WHAT COMPANIES ARE DRIVING THE ENERGY INNOVATION LANDSCAPE?
+WHAT COMPANIES ARE DRIVING THE FOOD & AGRICULTURE INNOVATION LANDSCAPE?

 HOW IS ACQUISITION CHANGING THE SECTOR?

-WHERE IS TECHNOLOGY TAKING THE FUTURE OF ENERGY?
+WHERE IS TECHNOLOGY TAKING THE FUTURE OF FOOD?